 Sonja Moffett, a career advisor at SNHU, serves as an advisor to the club.
 She said the leaders of the Law and Disorder Club have created one of the fastest-growing clubs on SNHUconnect.

 “I really feel like the student leaders of this club were really dynamic,” she said.
 “They have great support for one another.
 I think they’re very innovative in what they offer to members.
 They’re creating value there, and people see it and are gravitating to it.”

 Moffett pointed to the Cold Case Mystery Party and an upcoming elevator pitch competition.
 The club also launched a newsletter recently, and Ducote said she wants to explore partnering with members of the SNHUconnect Communication Club to launch a podcast.

-“It’s a lot of creative things like that that they do to get people engaged in the process,” Moffett said.
-“The club was developed because they wanted a space where they could meet and interact … so they can grow professionally, where they can get advice from one another.
-Really, it’s about them engaging with one another."
+"There are a lot of creative initiatives they do to get people engaged in the process," Moffett said.
+"The club was developed because they wanted a space where they could meet and interact ... so they can grow professionally, get advice, share knowledge and valuable resources with one another."

 Beverly Tims, the club's co-engagement officer, said the group's monthly meetings are a good mix of informative and fun.

 "Our meetings are educational, informational, enlightening and fun yet appealing to the criminal justice or justice studies majors," she said.
 "The club page is vibrant with current events, topics and guest speakers selected (for) specific criminal justice disciplines that are relevant to coursework and concentrations."